- ADD / ADHD

 American School Health Association - The American School Health Association is a multidisciplinary organization made up of administrators, counselors, dietitians, nutritionists, health educators, physical educators, psychologists, school health coordinators, school nurses, school physicians, and social workers.

-American Academy of Pediatrics - School health resources for pediatricians
+Virginia Chapter of the American Academy of Pediatrics - School health resources

 Kid's Health - Resources and information on health geared toward kids.

 Medline Plus: School Health - Resources for maintaining healthy schools.

 Center for Health and Health Care in Schools - The Center for Health and Health Care in Schools (CHHCS) is a nonpartisan policy, resource and technical assistance center with a history of developing school-connected strategies for better health and education outcomes for children.